 3. They create fresh content

 It’s well known that companies hire marketing teams to generate content.
 A lot of marketing plans revolve around content publicity.
 With social media’s marketing power increasing exponentially, brands want to create content that will go viral.
 Influencers serve as a loophole and simplify this process.
 Content created by influencers works like user-generated content.
 Instead of an ad, it’s like a credible testimonial or product review.
 Your audience processes the reviews as unbiased and will be more likely to use your product than if they had viewed an ad.
+This is one of the major reasons to use influencer marketing.

 4. They boost organic traffic and engagement